 5. Replace the cover onto the base.
 There is a single 'key' and 'slot' to ensure that the cover position is correct.
 Ensure that these are aligned when reassembling

-- How many batteries does my Valve Controller need? - The Valve Controller requires 2 AA batteries
+- How many batteries does my Valve Controller need? - The Valve Controller requires 2 AA Alkaline batteries.

-- How many batteries does my Sensor need? - The Sensor requires 1 AA battery
+- How many batteries does my Sensor need? - The Sensor requires 1 AA Alkaline battery.

 - Do I need any tools to replace the batteries? - The Valve Controller needs no tools to replace the batteries.
 The Sensor requires a small Phillips screwdriver to remove the 4 retaining screws.